Seattle’s Potential Targets: Projected UFAs

 The biggest fish for 2021 would include Alex Ovechkin, Ryan Getzlaf, Dustin Byfuglien, Henrik Lundqvist, Tuukku Rask and Pekka Rinne.
 The next wave is highlighted by Ryan Nugent-Hopkins, Gabriel Landeskog, Dougie Hamilton, Frederik Andersen, Devan Dubnyk and Jordan Binnington.

-As you can tell, there could be plenty of starting goaltenders available, with Antti Raanta, Philipp Grubauer, Petr Mrazek and Jake Allen among the other options.
+There could be plenty of starting goaltenders available, with Antti Raanta, Petr Mrazek, Philipp Grubauer and Jake Allen among the other options.

-The top-end skaters are somewhat limited but could also include the likes of David Krejci, Paul Stastny, Eric Staal and Derek Stepan as centres, Brendan Gallagher, Jaden Schwartz, Brandon Saad, Nick Foligno, Kyle Palmieri and Tomas Tatar as wingers, and Ryan Murray, Jeff Petry, David Savard, Jonas Brodin, Adam Larsson, Kevin Shattenkirk, Alex Edler, Matt Niskanen, Alex Goligoski and Alec Martinez among defencemen.
+The top-end skaters are somewhat limited but could also include the likes of David Krejci, Paul Stastny, Eric Staal and Derek Stepan as centres, Brendan Gallagher, Jaden Schwartz, Brandon Saad, Kyle Palmieri, Nick Foligno and Tomas Tatar as wingers, and Ryan Murray, Jeff Petry, David Savard, Jonas Brodin, Adam Larsson, Alex Edler, Kevin Shattenkirk, Matt Niskanen, Alex Goligoski and Alec Martinez among defencemen.

 It’s certainly not a bad crop as of today but, as mentioned, a number of those names will be crossed off the list over the next couple years.

-Nevertheless, these are the projected UFAs for 2021 that could be of interest to Seattle.
+Nevertheless, these are the projected UFAs for 2021 that could be of

 UFA Targets